ElliotPenson/.vim/README.md

 Disclaimer:
 ----------------------
-Note that I did not create and do not own any of the colorschemes.
-I also found the indentation fix [here](http://stackoverflow.com/questions/200932/how-do-i-make-vim-indent-java-annotations-correctly).
+Note that I did not create and do not own any of the color schemes or plugins included.
 Therefore, these files belong to their respective owners.